 You will be actively involved in supporting medical student placements.
 One day per week will focus on ward based teaching with small groups of students.
 The second day is set aside for project work, linked to areas of interest.
 You will be fully supported to undertake a funded Pg.Cert. in Medical Education.
-Clinical work is within one of our specialist pathways (Men’s, Women’s or Adolescents).
+Clinical work is within one of our specialist services (Men’s, Women’s or Adolescents).
 These posts are advertised regularly on our recruitment pages and are fixed term contracts for 1 year.

 We support and complement the NHS in training future consultant psychiatrists, whilst staying true to public sector principles.

 St Andrew’s offers a good representation of trainers and supports aspects of the new curriculum that many other providers will find hard to deliver.